 - European Blue Card

 The mentioned types are different, and there are different regulations for each one of them.
-As well as an appropriate work visa, you need a Netherland work permit.
-To know more about them, please visit How to apply for the Netherlands Work Visa blog.
+As well to an appropriate work visa, you need a Netherland work permit.
+To know more about them, please visit the How to apply for the Netherlands Work Visa blog.

 Self-Employment and Startup Visa